-Prevents Alzheimer’s Disease:
+Ginger Prevents Alzheimer’s Disease:

 There is evidence that suggests that ginger could delay the onset of neurodegenerative diseases like dementia, Parkinson’s, and Alzheimer’s by reducing oxidative stress and inflammation.
 According to a study, ginger improved cognitive function in middle-aged healthy women.
 This shows that it can be used to improve cognitive decline among the elderly.

-Easing a cold or the flu:
+Ginger Benefits in cold or the flu:

 Ginger works on treating asthma by inhibiting the enzyme that constricts airway muscles and by activating another enzyme that works to relax the airways.
 This is traditionally used against cold and flu.
 Fresh ginger shows potential antiviral properties against respiratory tract infections.
 It can be used in the form of tea for providing relief to sore throat and coughing.

-May Relieve Asthma Symptoms:
+Ginger Helps Relieve Asthma Symptoms:

 Zerumbone, an active compound, may help relieve asthma symptoms.
 Research shows that allergic airway inflammation is majorly caused by Th2 dominance and the spicy root is successfully able to suppress it.

 Early studies suggest that it can decrease total blood cholesterol, improving blood health and reducing the chances of developing severe heart complications associated with hypertension, heart attack, stroke.